javaee/mojarra/README.md

     <dependency>
         <groupId>javax</groupId>
         <artifactId>javaee-web-api</artifactId>
-        <version>7.0</version>
+        <version>8.0</version>
         <scope>provided</scope>
     </dependency>
     ```

-    Note that Java EE 8.0 is currently not available yet.
-You should for now manually upgrade any JSF 2.2 library to JSF 2.3 depending on the server used.
+    In case you're targeting a Java EE 7.0 runtime, then you should manually upgrade any runtime-provided JSF 2.2 library to JSF 2.3 depending on the server used.
 In case of WildFly/JBoss EAP, [you need to manually package `jsf-api.jar` and `jsf-impl.jar` based on `javax.faces.jar` first][15].
 In case of TomEE, just swap the `myfaces*.jar` files with `javax.faces.jar` in server's `/lib` folder.
 In case of Payara/GlassFish, just swap the `javax.faces.jar` file in server's `/glassfish/modules` folder.

 - **Servletcontainers (Tomcat, Jetty, etc)**